 Coffee & Dates

 One of the most significant Emirati values is hospitality.
 You may have noticed the Dallah coffee pot on one-dirham coins.
-That's how serious they are about making guests feel at home.
+That's how serious the UAE culture and traditions are about making guests feel at home.
 It is natural for Emiratis to give visitors a warm welcome with Arabic coffee and some dates.
 Emirati hosts usually serve coffee blended with cardamom and saffron called Qahwa, in tiny cups.
 The coffee comes with a side of dates, which have been a source of nutrition in the region for centuries.
 It helps that they have also been around the longest, what with the abundance of palm trees in the UAE.

 Harees and Machboos are popular among UAE locals and expats alike.
 Harees is made by cooking meat with wheat until it blends in.
 A dash of salt and toppings like sautéed onions complete this sumptuous and rather filling dish.
 Machboos is a rice dish prepared with meat or fish and infused with signature spices.
 Dried lemon is also added to give it the zesty flavour that UAE locals know and love.